ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-shortcut-college.md

 But the truth is, there's no magic bullet that guarantees success.

 ## Why Not?
-Your goal is probably to get a high paying job with good working conditions and high-tech positions do offer that.

-But as this blog post will explain, shortcut-colleges can't give you what you're really after 😮
+Your goal is probably to get a high paying job with good working conditions and high-tech positions do offer that, but as this blog post will explain, shortcut-colleges can't give you what you're really after 😮

 ## But My Contract With Them Requires Them To Get Me A Job
 Some shortcut-colleges are promising an entry-level position upon course completion, with the sweet benefits of getting: